Special Forest Products Permits

 Permits cost $20 for two cords of wood, up to a limit of six cords per person, per household, per year,

-Firewood permits are good for 30 calendar days from the date of issue,
+Each ranger district sets the available use days of the firewood permits for 14 to 30 calendar days from the date of issue,

 A permit allows you to collect firewood; it does not guarantee availability,